j-boom/source_manager_flet/TESTING_CHECKLIST.md

   - [ ] Sources appear in project sources list
   - [ ] Source is removed from on-deck when promoted
   - [ ] Source ordering is maintained
+  - [ ] Proper user notification - toast - that source was added
+  - [ ] Drag & Drop functioning as expected.
+  - [ ] Can remove forms back to the On Deck list
+  - [ ] Can edit source.
+  - [ ] A button properly allows previewing the source
+  - [ ] Clicking the FAB brings up the add source dialog
 - [ ] **Source Dialog Operations**:
   - [ ] Source creation dialog opens
   - [ ] Source editing dialog opens